Why do we collect and use pupil information?

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.

+We keep personal information about pupils while they are attending our school.
 Most of the pupil data we hold will transfer with your child to their primary school when they leave us.
-We are required by law to retain some data for varying lengths of time.
-We follow the guidance in the Records Management Toolkit for Schools to do this.
+We may also keep it beyond their attendance at our school if this is necessary in order to comply with our legal obligations.
+We follow the guidance in the Information and Records Management Toolkit for Schools which sets out how long we keep information about pupils.

 Who do we share pupil information with?